btcpayserver/btcpayserver/README.md

 ## We support altcoins!

-In addition to Bitcoin, we support the following crypto currencies:
+In addition to Bitcoin, BTCPay supports the following cryptocurrencies:

 * BGold
 * Dash